 - 1. Transitioning out of institutional or other segregated settings; - 2.
-At serious risk of institutionalization: - 3.
+At serious risk of institutionalization; - 3.
 Homeless; or - 4.
 At risk of becoming homeless.

-The target beneficiaries or voucher recipients for the Mainstream Voucher Program under this award are any household that includes one or more non-elderly persons with disabilities, who fall under one of the above-listed preferences.
-The Residency Preference will continue to apply, meaning there will be a preference for non-elderly persons with disabilities residing in Baltimore City to receive the available HCVs.
+Voucher recipients for the Mainstream Voucher Program under this award are any household that includes one or more non-elderly persons with disabilities, and who fall under one of the above-listed preferences.
+The admission preferences are applicable to all applicants on the tenant-based waiting lists.

 HABC will screen its current tenant-based waiting lists for applicants meeting the preferences defined within this subsection.
-Applicants who meet the non-elderly disabled qualifications will be asked to come in to HCVP's office for eligibility determination and to verify and apply preferences if applicable.
-In addition to screening the current tenant-based waiting list, HABC will accept referrals from partner agencies who have existing clients meeting these preferences.
+Applicants who meet the non-elderly disabled qualifications will be asked to come in to HABC's office for eligibility determination and to apply all verified preferences as outlined in this Chapter.